-Management knowledge divers in terms of quality
+Management knowledge differs in terms of quality

 Moreover, the information is frequently erroneous (Sisson, 2001).
 At CQ Net, we ensure that all information is grounded in proven scientific research.
 When colleagues are dispensing information to new job incumbents, rarely is the information scientifically sound or based on empirical research.
 Typically, the information is anecdotal or based on the colleague’s own experience and this might not be congruent with the learner’s training needs.
 Rarely does the supervisor or colleagues conduct a training needs analysis to determine the learner’s level of knowledge, skills, and competencies.
 At CQ Net, we base our instruction on the training needs of each individual and tailor the sessions, accordingly.